Ryan Tannehill Player Prop Bets for NFL Week 6 | Tennessee vs. Buffalo 10/18/2021

 Ryan Tannehill Player Prop Bets for NFL Week 6 - Tennessee vs. Buffalo

-Bookmakers have installed player prop bets for Ryan Tannehill ahead of his next NFL game on Monday at 8:15 PM ET airing on ESPN.
-This Week 6 matchup sees Tannehill's Tennessee Titans (3-2) hit the field against the Buffalo Bills (4-1) at Nissan Stadium in Nashville, Tennessee.
+There will be player prop bet markets available for Ryan Tannehill before he takes to the field for NFL action on Monday at 8:15 PM ET live on ESPN.
+Tannehill's Tennessee Titans (3-2) and the Buffalo Bills (4-1) hit the field in Week 6 at Nissan Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.